nicodefaa/SovellustenHakkerointi/h5_debugging.md

 ## 3. Lab1

+Goal: To inspect why the program crashes and if/how it can be fixed.

-Starting point; files, source code and execution of the program:
+Starting point: source code file and executable program.

 <img width="477" height="558" alt="kuva" src="https://github.com/user-attachments/assets/22d59d38-53ca-4f7b-ac75-8d613b0d8140" />